Why all the fuss about Nevada's birthday on Oct. 31?

 The Legislature changed the name of Admission Day to Nevada Day in 1933 and made it a discretionary state holiday.
 However, the festivities in Reno were on the decline with the old pioneers dying off, and weekday Nevada Day events not generating enough money and attendance.

 If that wasn't untraditional enough, when Nevada Day again fell on a Sunday in 1954, parade officials decided to hold the birthday events on Saturday, Oct.
 30; Halloween was observed on Nevada Day; and Monday, Nov.
 1, was the state holiday.
-Nevada Day has been celebrated in this manner in 1971, 1976, 1982, and most recently, in 1993.
-Our admission day will be observed in this fashion in 1999.
-Moreover, when the Nevada Day Committee overrode religious sentiment in 1965 and held the parade and activities on Sunday, October 31, public outcry ensured that this was the first and last time Nevada Day was celebrated on the Christian Sabbath.
+Nevada Day has been celebrated in this manner in 1971, 1976, 1982, 1993, and, for the last time, in 1999.
+Moreover, when the Nevada Day Committee overrode religious sentiment in 1965 and held the parade and activities on Sunday, Oct.
+31, public outcry ensured that this was the first and last time Nevada Day was celebrated on the Christian Sabbath.

-An effort in 1969 to move the Nevada Day holiday to the last Friday in October, died in committee.
-However, In 1971, the legislature made Friday, Oct.
-30, the state holiday when Nevada fell on a Saturday.
+An effort in 1969 to move the Nevada Day holiday to the last Friday in October died in committee.
+However, In 1971, the Legislature made Friday, Oct.
+30, the state holiday when Nevada Day fell on a Saturday.

 Nevada Day is something special, or at least it used to be.
-It would be very sad indeed if Nevada Day ever goes the way of the American frontier and passes into history as we proceed into the 21st century.
+What the ultimate solution is, if there is one in today's world of virtual reality and hotel/casino theme parks and entertainment venues, is unclear.
+However, it would be very sad indeed if the Nevada Day event goes the way of the American frontier and passes into history.